-Parliament should provide access to its cultural and heritage assets through development of an online catalogue collection that can be personalised, integrated with social media for dissemination, and is licensed for public use.
+Parliament should provide access to its cultural and heritage assets through development of on online catalogue collection that can be personalised, integrated with social media for dissemination, and is licensed for public use.
 This would democratise access to the works of art, sculptures and statuary, carvings and etchings, and the archival records.

-Parliament currently has no means to collect, collate and disseminate the views and personal experiences of the public concerning it, nor those of the parliamentarians and staff who have worked in the building over the years.
+Parliament currently has no means to collect, collate and disseminate the views and personal experiences of the public towards it, nor those of the members and staff who have worked in the building over the years.
 Oral history in relation to Parliament is a rich but largely ignored resource.
 Through its own stand-alone heritage website, a joint World Heritage Site website, or through links to a site like Historypin, Parliament could generate and preserve rich content about the institution and the WHS and provide a more diverse, personal, and interactive platform for engagement.

-As currently structured, Parliament is completely dependent on public money with little or no capacity to apply for investment grants or attract private sector or philanthropic funds.
+As currently structured Parliament is completely dependent on public money with little or no capacity to apply for investment grants or attract private sector or philanthropic funds.
 It needs a robust licensing operation and commercial sales strategy to take advantage of its iconic brand value whilst maintaining high standards in respect of the sourcing and production of souvenir collections and merchandise.
 However, it is not staffed and organised to develop and take advantage of any new revenue generation opportunities that the proposals outlined in this report might offer.